gzt/MixMatrix/README.md

 Please let me know if you have any issues or suggestions here: https://github.com/gzt/MixMatrix/issues

-Please note that the 'MixMatrix' project is released with a [Contributor Code of Conduct](https://gzt.github.io/MixMatrix/CODE_OF_CONDUCT.html).
+Please note that the `MixMatrix` project is released with a [Contributor Code of Conduct](https://gzt.github.io/MixMatrix/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.